Constitution of Mississippi: Article 3

 Section 18 discusses freedom of religion.
 It prohibits religious tests as a qualification for officeholders.
-It also contains a unique clause which states that this right shall not be construed as to exclude the use of the "Holy Bible" from any public school:
+It also contains a unique clause which states that this right shall not be construed as to justify acts of licentiousness or exclude the use of the Bible from any public school:

 No religious test as a qualification for office shall be required; and no preference shall be given by law to any religious sect or mode of worship; but the free enjoyment of all religious sentiments and the different modes of worship shall be held sacred.
 The rights hereby secured shall not be construed to justify acts of licentiousness injurious to morals or dangerous to the peace and safety of the state, or to exclude the Holy Bible from use in any public school of this state.